 - Axicabtagene ciloleucel (Yescarta™; Kite Pharma/Gilead) the first FDA-approved CAR T-cell therapy for adult patients with certain types of advanced B-cell lymphoma.

-- Brexucabtagene autoleucel (Tecartus™; Kite Pharma/Gilead) is a FDA-approved CAR T-cell therapy for patients with relapsed or refractory mantle cell lymphoma (MCL).
+- Brexucabtagene autoleucel (Tecartus™; Kite Pharma/Gilead) is an FDA-approved CAR T-cell therapy for patients with relapsed or refractory mantle cell lymphoma (MCL).

 While CAR T-cells have been limited by several factors including high production costs and a lack of therapies applicable to a broad range of cancer types, companies are starting to explore new means to help unveil the true potential of CAR T-cell therapy.